jsimonrichard/RoadApp/README.md

 ### Example Parameters
 Example parameters for the data we used (as shown above) will be added in an *Example Parameters Folder*.

+### Platform
+This program uses JavaSE-1.8 and Java Swing.

+### Performance
+Depending on the amount of data imported, this program may need a lot of memory space.
+If it throws an OutOfMemory error, we recommend adding the flag `-Xmm2G`.
+This allocates 2GB of ram to the program, so other programs may run slowly while the app is calculating its output.
+The amount of memory may need to be adjusted as well.

+Please note that, although this program works, we do not think it is optimized for performance.
+Using the example data and the example parameters, it takes about 200 seconds to run.
+However, it fulfills our requirements.
+If you need the program to run faster and more efficiently than it already does, please feel free to make a new branch and optimize it yourself.